 Optimise your LinkedIn Profile

-Linkedin is, without a doubt, one of the most powerful career networking sites.
+LinkedIn is, without a doubt, one of the most powerful career networking sites.
 You can build your network, research companies and access job opportunities across the globe.
 Now is a great time to optimise your profile.
-Especially as employers now look at candidates’ Linkedin profile along with or even instead of their CV.
-Therefore, by maximising your Linkedin profile, you are giving yourself the best opportunity to be noticed by potential employers.
+Especially as employers now look at candidates’ LinkedIn profile along with or even instead of their CV.
+Therefore, by maximising your LinkedIn profile, you are giving yourself the best opportunity to be noticed by potential employers.
 You will be able to showcase your education and work experience, along with letting prospective employers know more about you as a person.
 Additionally, if you’re actively looking for a job and are open to connecting with recruiters, you can state this on your profile, therefore, increasing your chances of receiving job or internship offers.

-While you’re optimising your profile, you can begin networking with those in your desired industry.
+While you’re optimising your LinkedIn profile, you can begin networking with those in your desired industry.
 Networking can help you make connections that can lead to potential internship and job opportunities.
-As mentioned before, Linkedin is one of the biggest networking sites so use this to reach out to companies, potential employers, and mentors if you’re seeking advice and guidance.
+As mentioned before, LinkedIn is one of the biggest networking sites so use this to reach out to companies, potential employers, and mentors if you’re seeking advice and guidance.

 Build Your Portfolio

 Sure, you can tell employers how amazing you are in your particular industry, but more often than not, they’ll want to see evidence of it.
 Now that you’re at home, you can spend some more time developing your portfolio.

 A work portfolio is a collection of work samples you can give to future employers.
 Think of it as being proof in the pudding or tangible evidence of your work and what they can expect from you should they decide to hire you.
 A portfolio is typically required in creative industries like writing, advertising, web development, graphic design, fashion, and architecture.